meteor/meteor/content/ui-ux.md

 #### A pagination "controller" pattern

-A list is also a good opportunity to understand the benefits of the smart vs resuable component split.
-We've seen above that correctly rendering and visualising all the possible states of a list is non-trivial and is made much easier by having a resuable list component that takes all the required information in as arguments.
+A list is also a good opportunity to understand the benefits of the smart vs reusable component split.
+We've seen above that correctly rendering and visualising all the possible states of a list is non-trivial and is made much easier by having a reusable list component that takes all the required information in as arguments.

 However, we still need to subscribe to the list of items and the count, and collect that data somewhere.
 To do this, it's sensible to use a smart wrapper component (sort of analogous to an MVC "controller") who's job it is to subscribe and fetch the relevant data.